Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Experiment Setup

 \textbf{Datasets}.
-The datasets we use include MMLU \citep{hendrycks2020measuring_massive_multitask}, SNLI \citep{bowman_large_2015}, ETHICS (the commonsense and justice subsets) \citep{hendrycks2020aligning}, and the professional law questions from MMLU-Pro, which we call MMLU-Pro-Law \citep{wang2024mmlu_pro}.
+The datasets we use include MMLU \citep{hendrycks2020measuring_massive_multitask}, SNLI \citep{bowman_large_2015}, ETHICS (the commonsense and justice subsets) \citep{hendrycks2020aligning}, and law questions from MMLU-Pro, which we call MMLU-Pro-Law \citep{wang2024mmlu_pro}.
 We choose MMLU as a standard, knowledge-intensive benchmark.
 The other three datasets we pick for their process-oriented nature, which is ideal for testing CoT faithfulness.
-Experiments use $n=1000$ train datapoints and $n=2000$ test datapoints for MMLU, SNLI, and ETHICS subsets, while we use $n=640$ train and $n=320$ test points for MMLU-Pro law. \textbf{All datasets are filtered to two-way multiple choice}, where one option is correct and one is a distractor.
-We do this because it clarifies the monitoring problem.
-When a cue influences a model answer, we know it either causes the model to switch its answer to agree with the cue or switch its answer to disagree with the cue.
+Experiments use $n=1000$ train points and $n=2000$ test points for MMLU, SNLI, and ETHICS subsets, while we use $n=640$ train and $n=320$ test points for MMLU-Pro law. \textbf{All datasets are filtered to two-way multiple choice}, where one option is correct and one is a distractor.
+We do this because it means that, when a cue influences a model answer, we know it causes the model to either \emph{agree} or \emph{disagree} with the cue.
 There are no ambiguous cases where models switch their answer from a non-cue answer to a non-cue answer.
-In Appendix Figure \ref{fig:cue-influence-gpt}, we show how often models switch their answer simply due to sampling variance (4\% of the time for \gpt on MMLU), rather than cue influence.
 Note that we format SNLI as two-way multiple choice with entailed and non-entailed options.

 When running CST with cue-based counterfactuals, we use 6 train cues and 6 test-only cues, shown in Appendix \Cref{tab:bias_desc_clusters}.
-We divide the 1000 train points evenly among the six train cues, and evaluate generalization on 2000 test points for both train and test cues.
+We divide the 1000 train points evenly among the six train cues, and evaluate generalization on 2000 test points for both train and test-only cues.

 \looseness=-1 \textbf{Metrics}.
 Counterfactual simulatability can be measured in terms of accuracy of the simulator model.
 To isolate the effect of the CoT on simulatability, we measure the difference in reasoning simulator and outcome-only simulator accuracies.
-However, accuracy of both reasoning and outcome-only simulators depends on how predictable the model answers are.
-This means that, for cue-based counterfactuals, accuracy varies heavily depending on what the cue influence rate is.
-Less influenced models are more predictable by our simulators, which tend to predict that the model is not influenced by the cue.
+However, accuracy depends strongly on the class balance.
+With our cue-based counterfactuals, the class balance directly depends on how influential the cues themselves are (this is a monitoring problem).